 Eva barely allowed the wagon to stop before she jumped to the ground.
 “Valor.”
-She pulled her kirtle and tunic off the cobblestone, then said, “Please follow me.”
+She pulled her kirtle and tunic off the cobblestones, then said, “Please follow me.”

 Without taking the time to thank Tomas, Eva ran to the guards.
 “Come with me to the Manor.”

 “My Lady,” objected one of the men.
 “We can’t leave the gates unprotected.”

 Eva turned to the young runner.
 “Awaken any of the blacksmiths.
 Tell them I need them at the gates now!
 Go!”

 Without further delay, she ran towards the Manor with Theotello.
 The guards kept pace with every step.
 Eva felt her heartbeat increase the closer they got to the Manor.
 This late in the day, no one should be working.
 But the light escaping around the edges of the door said otherwise.